 For More Information

-For more information about your breast implant choices, schedule a consultation with Dr. Kim.
+For more information about your breast implant choices, request a consultation with Dr. Kim using our online form or by calling (281) 363-4546.
+To see her beautiful results, visit her online patient photo gallery.
 During your consultation, she can evaluate your unique physique, listen to your goals for surgery and recommend the type, texture and shape of implant that is right for you.
 She can also answer any questions you may have.